garyjob/omniauth-td-ameritrade/README.md

 Get your API key at: [https://developer.tdameritrade.com](https://developer.tdameritrade.com)

 Note that TD Ameritrade only provides Client ID.
-Not Client Secret is provided
+No Client Secret is provided or necessary when making the API call.

 ## Installation